What Is the ROI of an MRP System and How to Calculate It?

 To make improvements, you need to get a full understanding of your current processes.
 More often than not, managers know exactly what the necessary value-added steps are to get a product from raw material to finished goods, but at the same time, they lack knowledge of non-value-added tasks hidden in between.
-A mapping process helps to reveal the non-value-added tasks or waste.
+A mapping process helps to reveal non-value-added tasks or waste.

 Step 2.
 Identify the non-value-added tasks and the inefficiencies in your process.

-According to the Lean Operational Excellence Strategy, any work or task performed can be classified into one of three categories: value-added work, non-value-added work and pure waste or Muda.
+According to the Lean Operational Excellence Strategy, any work or task performed can be classified into one of three categories: value-added work, non-value-added work, and pure waste or Muda.

 Some non-value-added tasks are required to support the execution of value-added tasks.
 These supporting tasks are often referred to as auxiliary tasks.
-Look at the possibilities to execute these auxiliary tasks in the way that they would have minimal effect on the performance and cycle time of the value-added tasks.
+Look at the possibilities to execute these auxiliary tasks in a way that they would have minimal effect on the performance and cycle time of the value-added tasks.
 A well-known example comes from Toyota, where changing dies at the die press used to take up to 3.5 hours.
 Over time, engineers managed to reduce the time required for changing the dies to just 3 minutes.

 All tasks taken while performing an operation can be separated into ‘internal tasks’ and ‘external tasks’.
 An ‘internal task’ can only be done when a machine or automated process has been stopped.
 Whereas an ‘external task’ can be done at the time when the machine or automated task is running.

 For example, think of a machining workstation of a make-to-order manufacturer, where the parts are worked on a CNC machine.
 To complete the operation, the operator must go through a series of tasks.
-These are: extract the completed part from the machine, place it on the chart and label it, identify a new task to be completed and locate the next part to be machined, place it into the CNC machine, load a cutting file for the next part, complete machining.
+These are: extract the completed part from the machine, place it on the chart and label it, identify a new task to be completed and locate the next part to be machined, place it into the CNC machine, load a cutting file for the next part, and complete machining.

 Step 3.
 Capture the current state of your performance metrics.

-Above we discussed the company-level metrics – cost, lead time and number of defects.
-At the workstation or on the operation level, appropriate metrics are: operation cycle time, Overall Equipment Effectiveness (OEE), and the number of defects.
+Above we discussed the company-level metrics – cost, lead time, and number of defects.
+At the workstation or on the operation level, appropriate metrics are operation cycle time, Overall Equipment Effectiveness (OEE), and the number of defects.
 If you fail to capture these numbers before changing the process, you lose the opportunity to assess the result of made changes.